storizzi/quora-backup/README.md

 - It keeps a log of questions scraped already so that it doesn't try to get the answer again to save time.
 - Make sure to comply with Quora's terms of service when using this script.
 - There's a very good chance it will stop working, as it relies on a specific page structure being in place, and Quora does tend to change this quite regularly.
 Let me know if it stops working, and I'll endeavour to get it working again.
+- You'll probably see several pages that don't save correctly.
+Let me know where this happens (it will probably give you a URL of the location it tried to read) and I'll see if I can add something to deal with edge cases.
+The good news is that if I do update the script and you re-run it, then it should just try to get the failed ones again automatically using the fix.
 - I will try to improve the script to extract further information in future versions, and improve formatting.
 I've tried to improve the main output HTML over the raw HTML, but I'm sure it can be improved upon.
 I have tried to reduce the redundant spans, and removed the excessive formatting in the raw html, to get bold and italics as the only formatting - as this is the main thing that's useful for converting to Markdown.
 - I've only tested this on OSX (a Mac).
 Let me know if you have issues on Linux / WSL on a PC.